unm-historiography/2016-fall/new-historiography/outlines/madi-renaissance.retrospection.md

 - analysed in detail, sometimes using archival sources, *”diplomatic preparations, deceptions, and maneuvering underlying the French Invasion.”* (pg 151).
 Took into account the character of major individuals involved, movement towards concentration on the actions of the individual within the historical narrative.

 **Cultural History**
-- many authors began to look at cultural history in the Herodotean sense, eventually including ‘the arts and sciences of humanist learning.’ (pg 152).
+- many authors began to look at cultural history in the Herodotean sense, eventually including ‘the arts and sciences of humanist learning’ as a part of history. (pg 152).
 - history grew to include things from *“letters to laws, from myth to philosophy and religion, from tribal organization to the state, from agriculture to modern science, from technology to commerce.”* (pg 152).
 History as a way of organizing and understanding human culture.
 - expansion of the historical study of law.
 - expansion of which cultures were studied in the historiographical canon, *“modern scholars began to investigate a whole sequence of barbarian cultures, including not only the Jews but also Babylonians, Indians, Persians, Egyptians, Celts, and later Chinese and Amerindians.” (pg 154).